Thomas-DL/nody-blog/README.md

 -   SEO Ready
 -   Users can like or comment your post
 -   Users can share your post by the link or on Twitter / Facebook / LinkedIn
--   Short for the admin for go back on the dahsboard to edit a post
+-   Shortcut for the admin for go back on the dahsboard to edit a post
 -   English 🇬🇧 & French 🇫🇷

 ## Installation